 Don’t ask me why it is called red kale, I would have called it purple/burgundy kale; another name for this particular kale seems to be Russian kale.
 May be burgundy was loosely translated into red ??
 Whatever it is, this veggie got my attention.
 I had my greens and while looking around I decided to make soup; the logical second choice for green was spinach.
 I knew that the spinach would bring bitterness to the soup and so would the kale, so I needed a counter balance – cauliflower.

-Kale and cauliflower, being from the same family, would hopefully give balance.
+Kale and cauliflower, being from the same family, will give balance.
 The depth comes from the kale and the mildness from the cauliflower, especially when the cauliflower outweighs (literally) the kale and spinach.
-So that was the plan; a Greens and Cauliflower Soup.
+So that’s the plan; a Greens and Cauliflower Soup.
 With regard to flavors, just wanted to see what the result would be from just the vegetables with onion, garlic and fresh ginger, before committing to add anything else.

 How to Make Greens and Cauliflower Soup